verifx-prover/verifx/readme.md

   - An overview of these examples and additional information about them can be found in our paper: [VeriFx: Correct Replicated Data Types for the Masses](https://arxiv.org/abs/2207.02502)
 - [docs](docs) contains the files for the GitHub pages website that document the VeriFx language
 - [documentation](documentation) contains the source files from which we generate the website

+## Tutorial and API

+A brief tutorial about the VeriFx language as well as the complete API of VeriFx's collections can be found on our [Github page](http://kevin-dp.github.io/verifx).

 ## Installation